A Better Test of Choice Overload: Theory

 \subsubsection{An Asymptotic Test of RUM and its Generalizations}

 Statistical testing of Random Utility Models is due to \cite{KS18}, with important computational improvement by \citet{RUM_compute}.
-It has seen application to observational data \citep{DKQS16} as well as lab experiments \citep{ABKK18}.
-As we adapt the approach to our setting and also for self-contained exposition, we next briefly explain it.
-We also remind the reader that RUM is here meant in a somewhat loose sense: It is not essential that the model encodes conventionally rationalizable behavior, only that the population is modelled as mixing a finite number of ``rational" types encoded in the columns of $\bm{A}$; hence, we can use the machinery to test nonstandard and, in particular, nested models.
+It has seen application to observational data \citep{DKQS16} as well as lab experiments \citep{aguiar2023random}.
+Importantly, the approach only requires that the population is modeled as mixing a finite number of ``admissible" types encoded in the columns of $\bm{A}$, not that admissibility coincides with standard economic rationality.
+Hence, we can use the machinery to test nonstandard and, in particular, nested models.